NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

      ![](media/xxai2.png)

-1. When your project is created, close any tips that are displayed and review the project page in the Azure AI Foundry portal, which should look similar to the following image.
+1. When your project is created, close any tips that are displayed and review the project page in the Microsoft Foundry portal, which should look similar to the following image.
 Review the Endpoints and keys section.

    ![](media/xxai4.png)